 On June 4, 2021, Fibreco Export Inc. ("Fibreco") filed a Notice of Civil Claim with the Supreme Court of British Columbia (the "Fibreco Claim").
-AGI and Union Iron, Inc. (an AGI subsidiary), as both do business through various trade names, are named as defendants in the action.
-The Fibreco Claim alleges design and manufacturing defects in equipment supplied by AGI to a project in Vancouver.
+AGI and Union Iron, Inc. (an AGI subsidiary), as both do business through various trade names, were named as defendants in the action.
+The Fibreco Claim alleged design and manufacturing defects in equipment supplied by AGI to a project in Vancouver.
 The equipment supplied by AGI included a large hopper bin which collapsed during commissioning.
-The Fibreco Claim seeks damages of at least \$80 million.
+The Fibreco Claim sought damages of at least \$80 million.
+AGI filed its Response to Civil Claim on July 6, 2021.